Guuri11/swish/README.md

-# Swish Backend: Spring Boot
+# Swish Backend 🏀: Spring Boot

 Swish is a basketball scoreboard platform that allows users to manage Games, Players, Users, and Teams.
 The backend of the platform is built using Spring Boot and provides a REST API with CRUD